Wertzui123/Libellus/README.md

 # Libellus 📖
+> [!IMPORTANT]
+Libellus v1 (which you are looking at right now) has been deprecated.
+I am working on a full rewrite with lots of new features, improved performance, enhanced user experience, and much more!

 Libellus (from the Latin for *"little book"*) is a simple, intuitive, yet powerful handwritten note-taking application, designed for both Desktop and Mobile.

 No matter if you are a student, a teacher, a researcher, or just a curious person, Libellus is the perfect tool to take and manage all your notes.
 It's free and open-source and can be used on virtually any device, from your phone or tablet to your desktop computer or laptop.